A Novel Unified Framework for Solving Reachability, Viability and Invariance Problems: Abstract

 \section{Abstract}

-Level set method is a widely used tool for solving reachability, viability and invariance problems.
-However, some shortcomings, such as the difficulties of handling dissipation function and constructing terminal condition for solving the Hamilton-Jacobi partial differential equation, limit the application of level set method in some problems with non-affine nonlinear systems and irregular target sets.
-In this paper, we propose a method which can effectively avoid the above difficult issues thus has better generality.
-In the proposed method, the reachable, viable and invariant sets are characterized by some non-zero level sets of different value functions.
-Instead of solving partial differential equations, the value functions are approximated by recursion and interpolation.
+The level set method is a widely used tool for solving reachability and invariance problems.
+However, some shortcomings, such as the difficulties of handling dissipation function and constructing terminal conditions for solving the Hamilton-Jacobi partial differential equation, limit the application of the level set method in some problems with non-affine nonlinear systems and irregular target sets.
+This paper proposes a method that can effectively avoid the above tricky issues and thus has better generality.
+In the proposed method, the reachable or invariant sets with different time horizons are characterized by some non-zero sublevel sets of a value function.
+This value function is not obtained by solving a viscosity solution of the partial differential equation but by recursion and interpolation approximation.
 At the end of this paper, some examples are taken to illustrate the accuracy and generality of the proposed method.

 \quad \\ \textbf{Keywards:} Reachability, Viability, Invariance, Optimal Control, Nonlinear system.